Nomsa Mtsweni: Political career

 Mtsweni formerly represented the ANC in the National Assembly, the lower house of the South African Parliament.
 In the 2004 general election, she was elected to an ANC seat in the Mpumalanga Provincial Legislature.
-Premier Thabang Makwetla also appointed her to the Mpumalanga Executive Council, where she served as Member of the Executive Council (MEC) for Agriculture and Land Administration.
+Premier Thabang Makwetla also appointed her to the Mpumalanga Executive Council, where she served as a Member of the Executive Council (MEC) for Agriculture and Land Administration.
 She held that position for less than a year before, in January 2005, she was named as MEC for Culture, Sport and Recreation.
 In February 2007, in another reshuffle, Makwetla fired her from the Executive Council altogether.
 She remained an ordinary Member of the Provincial Legislature.

 Mtsweni subsequently left the legislature and did not return until the 2014 general election, in which she was ranked ninth on the ANC's provincial party list.
 After the election, Premier David Mabuza appointed her to his second-term cabinet as MEC for Social Development.
 However, her tenure was again short-lived: she stood as a candidate in the 2016 local elections and was elected as Executive Mayor of Thembisile Hani Local Municipality, necessitating her departure from the provincial legislature.
 Her portfolio in the Executive Council was transferred to Busi Shiba.

 As of 2022, Mtsweni was the Executive Mayor of Dr JS Moroka Local Municipality.